Docking, Norfolk: 19th century

 In the early 19th century, Docking was hosting a magistrates' court or Petty Sessions on the last Monday of the month at the Hare Inn, on the present Station Road.
 The same establishment, founded in the 17th century but renovated and extended at this time, was also the post-house or centre of horse-drawn public transport for the village.
 The village stocks used to be located outside the inn for malefactors found guilty, but these are now by the village sign.
 The "Cage" or village lock-up, a tiny windowless prison, survives from the same period and is at the west end of Chequers Street.
 The village's old stray animal pound is next to it.

 The Cage became redundant when a police station was opened in the village in 1854.

 The Docking Poor Law Union, a federation of parishes for the purpose of dealing with paupers, had a workhouse built on a green-field site in 1836, west of the village on the Sedgeford road.
 The architect was John Brown.
 The workhouse closed down at the outbreak of the First World War.

-In 1859, Docking Common was enclosed and privatised by an Inclosure Act of Parliament of 1845.
+In 1859, Docking Common was enclosed and privatised by an inclosure act of 1845.
 Most of the common became farmland, but a strip of grass heathland was left along the south-west side of the present B1454.
 This was called "The Cover".

 A National school was founded in the village in 1860, the ancestor of the present school.

 The railway station opened in 1866.
 A Working Man's Institute was founded in 1869, and this is the ancestor of the present Village Hall.

 The village windmill, on Mill Lane off the High Street, was converted to steam power in the 1880s.
 The church and Hall were restored and extended by the architect Ewan Christian in the same decade (the work on the church began in 1875).

 The Docking Rural District Council was established in 1894, and lasted until 1974.